 Years of training results in Aloy winning the competition, even with the proctor of the exam working against her.
 Unfortunately, her win is cut short by an ambush on her tribe by another tribe called the Eclipse.
 Although Aloy survives the onslaught; it comes at a price.
 With the emerging threat of the Eclipse comes a brewing, troubling threat on the horizon.
 For Aloy, this is an opportunity to protect her tribe…and at the same time discover her identity.

 What Horizon: Zero Dawn does best is make players feel like they are visiting a living, breathing world long established and full of mysteries to unravel.
 Every detail provides a story being told; the dilapidated skyscrapers, the remnants of streets and cars serve as reminders that a world like our own existed before.
+In addition about car and automotives, check out hydraulic hoses tacoma wa for more details.
 Now, nature has reclaimed most of the land thanks to the careful watch of the mechanical beasts roaming around the world.
 As a result, humanity is resorting back to tribal living situations.
 In the world of Horizon: Zero Dawn, there are many tribes of people stretching across the world map.
 Each tribe is well thought out, having their own goals, traditions and history.

 Of the major tribes, the two tribes having the biggest presence in Horizon: Zero Dawn are the Nora and Carja.
 The Nora and Carja are foils of each other – the Nora being a tribe dedicated to spirituality and respecting the balance between Nature, Man and Machines.
 They worship a goddess referred to as “All Mother”: she not only maintains the balance of life on Earth, but provides wisdom and guidance.
 All of their villages only utilize what nature provides: using parts of the beasts is prohibited.
 Inversely, the Carja are a tribe embracing the practicality of using the metal from beasts.
 However, there were factional disagreements within the Carja leading to a splintering of several tribes: the Shadow Carja and Eclipse.